THERAPISTS

 Oklahoma Baptist University, 2005

 Life can be very heavy, and Michelle considers it a privilege to walk alongside clients as they face the difficulties life brings.
 Whether you are struggling with depression or anxiety, facing major life changes, or seeking support as you heal from the pain of trauma or grief, she believes that you deserve to be seen, heard, and validated in your experience.
 Michelle approaches therapy from a place of trust, warmth, and compassion.
-She knows that reaching out for help takes courage, and she strives to provide a safe, non-judgmental space for clients to explore hard things.
-Michelle draws from multiple modalities in her therapeutic approach, but considers her primary approach to be Person-Centered, Strengths-Based, and Cognitive-Behavioral focused.
+She knows that reaching out for help takes courage, and she strives to provide a safe, non-judgmental space for cients to explore hard things.
+Michelle draws from multiple modalities in her trerapeutic approach, but considers her primary approach to be Person-Centered, Strengths-Based, and Cognitive-Behavioral focused.

 Michelle is a 2005 graduate of Oklahoma Baptist University, where she obtained her Bachelor of Arts degree in Psychology.
 In 2007, Michelle received a Masters of Social Work degree from the University of Oklahoma.
 Michelle has worked with clients in a variety of settings, including outpatient, inpatient, and day treatment settings.
 She particulary enjoys working with women in the treatment of depression and anxiety.
 Michelle's interests also include working with adults who are managing adult ADD, grief, or facing health challenges.